 Addressing Period Poverty

 Global inequality regarding access to menstrual education and products is real; Womxn are not universally offered supplies or support for their periods, which is a right for all womxn around the world.
-We aim to help mitigate period poverty, hoping to solve it completley.
+We aim to help mitigate period poverty, hoping to solve it completely.

 Inspiring Womxn